Key West to Cuba Distance: A Deep Dive into Geography, History, and Politics

 Sailing Distance: This takes into account the actual route a vessel would take, considering currents, weather patterns, and navigational hazards.
 This is likely the longest distance calculation, varying considerably depending on the specific route and conditions.

 The most commonly cited distance – approximately 90 miles – refers to the straight-line distance between Key West and the closest point on the Cuban mainland, typically near Havana.
-However, it's crucial to remember that this is a simplified representation.
+Even so, it's crucial to remember that this is a simplified representation.

 Geographical Context: The Florida Straits and the Significance of the Location